Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Introduction

 \section{Introduction}

-The scaling of superconducting quantum processors toward the fault-tolerant regime demands not only high-fidelity operations but also fast certification cycles \cite{fowler2012surface, terhal2015quantum}.
-Recent surface-code demonstrations have identified cycle time as a critical bottleneck \cite{Acharya2025, krinner2022realizing}, with system-level latencies in large-scale processors often dominating total execution time \cite{Arute2019}.
-Within the circuit quantum electrodynamics (cQED) architecture, dispersive readout of transmon qubits remains one of the most persistent performance constraints \cite{blais2021circuit, walter2017rapid}, despite advances in dynamic control of the dispersive interaction \cite{Swiadek2024}.
-Coherent gates now operate on nanosecond timescales, yet measurement windows remain disproportionately long relative to intrinsic device dynamics \cite{clerk2010introduction, gambetta2008quantum}.
+The scaling of superconducting quantum processors toward the fault-tolerant regime requires not only high-fidelity operations but also high-throughput certification cycles \cite{fowler2012surface, terhal2015quantum}.
+Recent surface-code demonstrations have shown that cycle time is a critical scaling bottleneck \cite{Acharya2025, krinner2022realizing}, with system-level latencies in large-scale processors often dominating total execution time \cite{Arute2019}.
+Within the circuit quantum electrodynamics (cQED) architecture, dispersive readout of transmon qubits remains one of the most persistent performance constraints \cite{blais2021circuit, walter2017rapid}, despite advances in dynamic control of the dispersive interaction that push readout speed and fidelity \cite{Swiadek2024}.
+Although coherent gates now operate on nanosecond timescales, measurement windows remain disproportionately long relative to intrinsic device dynamics \cite{clerk2010introduction, gambetta2008quantum}.

 This latency reflects a trade-off inherent to dispersive measurement.
-Stronger drives accelerate information extraction but also enhance measurement-induced dephasing, AC Stark shifts, and transitions into non-computational leakage manifolds \cite{reed2010high, murch2013observing, hatridge2013quantum, fechant2025offset}.
-At sufficiently high powers these effects escalate into transmon ionization \cite{Dumas2024} and stochastic state transitions arising from breakdown of the dispersive approximation \cite{nesterov2024measurement}.
-Alternative coupling architectures have been explored to enable faster measurement while reducing backaction, including longitudinal interaction schemes \cite{didier2015fast} and the quarton coupler enabling nanosecond-scale readout windows \cite{Ye2024_Quarton}.
-Integrated filtering and Purcell-protected designs further suppress measurement-induced decay in high-power regimes \cite{Sah2024}.
+Increasing the measurement drive to accelerate information extraction enhances measurement-induced dephasing, AC Stark shifts, and transitions into non-computational leakage manifolds \cite{reed2010high, murch2013observing, hatridge2013quantum, fechant2025offset}.
+At sufficiently high drive powers, these effects can escalate into nonlinear phenomena such as transmon ionization \cite{Dumas2024} and stochastic state transitions arising from breakdown of the dispersive approximation \cite{nesterov2024measurement}.
+Alternative coupling architectures have therefore been explored to enable faster measurement while mitigating backaction, including longitudinal interaction schemes \cite{didier2015fast} and the quarton coupler enabling nanosecond-scale readout windows \cite{Ye2024_Quarton}.
+Complementary mitigation strategies, such as integrated filtering and Purcell-protected device designs, further suppress measurement-induced decay and enhance stability in high-power regimes \cite{Sah2024}.